 Getting 100 million URLs indexed

-2:15 – A very large website is struggling to get indexed by Google.
-Server logs show that Googlebot runs into 500 and Soft 404 errors when crawling the site.
+2:15 A very large website is struggling to get indexed by Google.
+Server log analysis shows that Googlebot runs into 500 and Soft 404 errors when crawling the site.
 Does this contribute to the problems that the website has getting indexed?

 According to John, it’s really important for Google to be able to crawl as much as possible with such large websites.
 John referred the audience to the article about the crawl budget written by Gary Ilyes.
 He specifically pointed to the two aspects that influence your crawl budget: